thinktopic/thinktopic-emacs/README.md

 2. run `tmux`
 3. run `emacs`
 4. anyone you want to pair with can ssh to your computer then type `tmux attach`
-5. to disconnect from the tmux session (but leave it running) type Control+b, d
+5. to disconnect from the tmux session (but leave it running) type `C-b d`

 ##Update your shell